Welcome to one of Norway's greates bicycle routes!

 Charging stations along the route are:

-- Slettefjellkiosken: 6 contacts for charging of e-bikes.
-Fee NOK 20 kr per charge.
+- Slettefjellkiosken: 6 contacts for charging of e-bikes against fee

 * How should I behave if I encounter cattle on my cycling tour?

 The Mjølkevegen cycling route leads through the largest area in the country with actively run mountain farms.
-Free grazing lifestock can be encountered almost anywhere along the route; sheep, goats and cattle.
-If you encounter a free grazing herd of cattle we recommend following the “cattle code”, given by the organisations Norsk Friluftsliv, Norges Bondelag and Tine, a.o.
-We sum up the cattle code here:
+Free grazing livestock can be encountered almost anywhere along the route; sheep, goats and cattle.
+If you encounter a free grazing herd of cattle we recommend following the “cattle code”, given by the organizations Norsk Friluftsliv, Norges Bondelag and Tine, a.o.
+We sum it up here:

 - Dismount your bike.
 Keep a distance to the animals and go around the herd.